Frequently Asked Questions

 When the water moratorium was lifted, and considering all of the alternatives we have evaluated over the past 13 years, we have once again reached a conclusion that a neighborhood of new homes was the alternative that would have the least impact on our neighbors, while meeting the Province’s needs and protecting the retreat experience.

-- Blends with the existing neighborhoods near the property
+- Blend with the existing neighborhoods near the property

-- Reflects the village character of Sierra Madre
+- Seek to reflect the village character of Sierra Madre

-- Meets our commitments to our neighbors, and
+- Meet our commitments to our neighbors, and

-- Protects the character and ongoing mission of the Retreat Center.
+- Protect the character and ongoing mission of the Retreat Center.

 Do you have a site plan that shows how the property will be developed?

 How does this plan address the City’s requirements to provide more housing units?

 According to City staff, the City is in compliance with all applicable state laws regarding housing.
 The City has a Housing Element in its General Plan and is preparing to address what will be required of it under the Regional Housing Needs Assessment (RHNA) now being prepared by the Southern California Association of Governments.
 While building permits would be issued for new homes if a proposal for homes on the Mater Dolorosa is approved and moves forward, for information on how these permits would address RHNA requirements, you should contact the City.